pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Any fool can know.
 The point is to understand."
 --Albert Einstein

+"Try not to become a person of success, but rather try to become a person of value."
+--Albert Einstein

 "A sense of humor is part of the art of leadership, of getting along with people, of getting things done."
+--Dwight D. Eisenhower

+"Plans are nothing; Planning is everything."
 --Dwight D. Eisenhower

 "Blessed is the man who, having nothing to say, abstains from giving wordy evidence of the fact."